Cougar Tales and Other Adventures

 “I’ll buy a bag of chicken nuggets and a bag of chicken tenders...and I’ll mix ‘em.
 I do maybe four chicken nuggets and two chicken tenders, just because the tenders are much larger, so you don’t need that many of those.
 Three minutes and done.”

-My woman-card however, was swiped by a senior boy—James; the captain of the track team and a self-proclaimed lover of William Blake.
-His résumé sounded great, but after he broke my heart and asked for his letterman jacket back, I actually read William Blake’s poetry and realized it was the most pretentious pile of shit I’ve ever read.
+My woman-card was swiped by someone ‘older.’
+He was a senior boy—James; the captain of the track team and a self-proclaimed lover of William Blake.
+His resume sounded great, but after he broke my heart and asked for his letterman jacket back, I actually read William Blake’s poetry and realized it was the most pretentious pile of shit I’ve ever read.
 However, at the time if this kid and I weren’t talking you would have been sure to hear about it in my journal—along with other stories of how I hated my life and how high school was sure to last forever (see entry titled, “Friend at Lunch Commented on Spray Tan, Pale Line on Upper Thigh from Dripping Pee I Forgot to Wipe Gave It Away”).
 Insert teen angst, crush on my cross-country coach, a few doodles of butterflies, elaborate plans for this cross-country coach to be my rebound fling and then you’d have My High School Spectacular, Volumes 1-3.
 But in summation, James—or affectionately known by me as that senior fucker—was older than me, and the sex?
 It wasn’t any better than what the acne-ridden teens my own age were producing.

-Yesterday while black makeup was resting in the bags of my eyes from the night before and my finger jammed up my nostril—you’d like to think I was adjusting my nose ring, but I was really picking my nose—I was standing on a platform for the Red Line.
+Yesterday while black makeup was resting in the bags of my eyes from the night before and my finger jammed up my nostril—you’d like to think I was adjusting my nose ring, but I was really picking my nose—while standing on a platform for the Red Line.
 I couldn’t find sunglasses to shield my half-open, red eyes from any concerned adults, so I shoved my reading glasses on.
 I doubt it mattered; you could smell cannabis and Katy Perry perfume from a mile away.
 But that didn’t deter my young lover.

 “Excuse me miss, but could you help me?”